 Choosing a business account

-When choosing a bank account, there are a number of things you should consider:
+When choosing a bank account for your company, here are 5 things you should consider:

-3) Even if interest rates are not currently worth comparing, many banks offer 2 years free business banking or at least very low transaction charges.
+Even if interest rates are not currently worth comparing, many banks offer 2 years free business banking or at least very low transaction charges.
 Make sure you also find out what ongoing monthly charges apply once any free banking period expires.
+When comparing accounts, find out if there is a minimum balance required in order to qualify for ‘free’ banking.

-The CashPlus business account is very popular with our visitors, as you can set up an account in minutes (literally), which means you can supply your client/agency with sort-code and account details rapidly if needs be.
+The Tide Business Account is very popular with our visitors, as you can set up an account in minutes (literally), which means you can supply your client/agency with sort-code and account details rapidly if needs be.
+There are no fees whatsoever, and you can get 12 months’ free transfers if you’re a Contract Eye visitor!
+Simply click below for more information.

 Read more in our guide to choosing a contractor company bank account.